 - 3.1 A business which uses (or proposes to use) premises for the sale of food or drink for consumption (on or off the premises) can apply for a pavement licence.
-Businesses which are eligible include, public house cafes, bars, restaurants, snack bars, coffee shops and ice-cream parlours. - 3.2 A licence permits the business to use furniture placed on the highway to sell or serve food and/or drink or allow it to be used by people for the consumption of food or drink supplied from, or in connection with the use of the premises.
+Businesses which are eligible include, public house cafes, bars, restaurants, snack bars, coffee shops and ice- cream parlours. - 3.2 A licence permits the business to use furniture placed on the highway to sell or serve food and/or drink or allow it to be used by people for the consumption of food or drink supplied from, or in connection with the use of the premises.

 - 3.3 The furniture which may be used can cover: counters or stalls, table, chairs, benches or other forms of seating and umbrellas, barriers, heaters and other articles used in connection with the outdoor consumption of food or drink.
-The furniture is required to be removable, it cannot be a permanent fixed structure, and should be able to be removed easily and stored away. - 3.4 Fees can be set locally for a pavement licence, but are capped at a maximum of £100. - 3.5 Licences can only be granted in respect of highways which are generally footpaths restricted to pedestrians or are roads and places to which vehicle access is restricted or prohibited.
+The furniture is required to be removable, it cannot be a permanent fixed structure, and should be able to be removed easily and stored away. - 3.4 Fees can be set locally for a pavement licence, but are capped at a maximum of £100.
+This has been provided free of charge by City of Lincoln Council and will remain free if administered by Lincolnshire County Council. - 3.5 Licences can only be granted in respect of highways which are generally footpaths restricted to pedestrians or are roads and places to which vehicle access is restricted or prohibited.
 The grant of the pavement licence only permits the placing of furniture on the highway, other regulatory frameworks such as the need for alcohol licences and the need to comply with registration requirements for food businesses still apply.